An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Time-Frequency Approach in Mixed Monotone Circuits

-where $h$ is the time increment of the trajectory and the -1 at the end of the first row enforces periodicity of the operator.

-LTI systems (that are all contained in the operator $S$) are then represented as rational functions of this matrix.
+In previous works \cite{chaffey2023monotone,chaffey2023circuit,das2022oscillations}, the dynamical components were discretized in the time domain, using a backward Euler discretization of the differentiation operator.
 Computing the resolvent of such matrices in the time domain, which involves inversion (as indicated in Definition 4), creates a dense matrix by inverting a structured and very sparse matrix.
 This does not exploit the structure of the LTI elements and makes the computations inefficient.

+LTI operators are diagonal in the frequency domain and many tools in control theory, such as transfer function, exploit this property.
+The matrix representation of LTI operators has a circulant structure and their inversion can be performed efficiently in the frequency domain due to this exact property.

-One of the innovations of the method we present here is that such resolvents are now computed in the frequency domain.
-LTI systems are diagonal in the frequency domain, and thus, the corresponding computations can be reduced from matrix multiplication to Hadamard products.
+In the method of this paper, the resolvent of the operator dealing with the lossless LTI portion of the system is now computed in the frequency domain.
 To carry out this step in the frequency domain, let us first write the first step (line 2 of pseudo-code) as

-where the signal $x$ in the first step of the DMDR algorithm is broken into $v(t)$ and $i(t)$ to provide a form that is compatible with Eq.
-(8).
-The lossless operator $S$ is also expanded to show its structure. $P$ and $Q$ are related to the inductors and capacitors and are functions of the derivative operator. $N$ incorporates the interconnection and is a matrix with elements that can only be +1, -1, or 0.
+where the signal $x$ in the first step of the DMDR algorithm is broken into $v(t)$ and $i(t)$ to provide a form that is compatible with Eq. (\ref{eq:split}).
+The lossless operator $\operatorname{S}$ is also expanded to show its structure. $P$ and $Q$ are related to the inductors and capacitors and are functions of the derivative operator. $N$ incorporates the interconnection and is a matrix with elements that can only be $+1$, $-1$, or $0$.

-Upon taking the FFT of the signals and transforming the LTI operators to the frequency domain, the operators $P$ and $Q$ become diagonal.
+Upon taking the FFT of the signals and representing the LTI operators in the frequency domain, the operator functions $P$ and $Q$ become diagonal.
 Mathematically

-where $\hat{P}$ and $\hat{Q}$ are now diagonal matrices and thus, new iterations of the signals $I(j \omega)$ and $V(j \omega)$ are obtained in the frequency domain.
+where $\hat{P}$ and $\hat{Q}$ are now diagonal matrices (that are in the frequency domain) and thus, new iterations of the signals $I(j \omega)$ and $V(j \omega)$ are obtained in the frequency domain.
 By taking the iFFT of these signals, the new iteration of the signal $x$, which includes both $i(t)$ and $v(t)$, is obtained in the time domain.
 For the sake of clarity, the entire process of first step is summarized as

-but here, the inversion does not deal with a dense matrix but a block diagonal one.
+but here, the inversion does not deal with a dense matrix.

 The computations related to the second step of the DMDR algorithm (line 3 of the pseudo-code) should be carried out in the time domain since static nonlinear elements are in fact diagonal in the time domain.
 To compute the resolvent, efficient proximal algorithms such as the guarded Newton method can be used \cite{parikh2014proximal}.